TriKro/rsb-content/part3-generative_market_research/data-mining.md

 ## In Brief

 Data mining uses statistics from large amounts of data to learn about target markets and customer behaviors.
-Data mining can make use of data warehouses or big data.
+This method can make use of data warehouses or big data.

 ## Helps Answer